bpr1de/rss-clj/README.md

 The `interval` is in minutes, and defaults to 10 if omitted.

 To use ONS for notifications, define both a topic OCID in the `ocid` attribute and a client type in the `client` attribute of the `topic` tag.
-The `ocid` refers to the OCID of your notification topic, and the `client` is a value of `file` or `instance`, for OCI file-based client configuration or instance principal-based client configuration, respectively.
+The `ocid` refers to the OCID of your notification topic, and the `client` is a value of `file`, `instance`, or `resource`, for OCI file-based client configuration, instance principal-based client configuration, or resource-principal-based client configuration, respectively.

 If the `ocid` or `client` attributes are omitted, articles will be printed to standard output only.

 Note that in order to leverage use of ONS, you must have a tenancy configured with an ONS topic defined with one or more subscribers.
 To use the file-based OCI client, you must have a valid configuration in the `.oci` folder.
-To use the instance principal-based OCI client, this application must be running on an OCI instance and your tenancy must be configured with a policy to allow the instance to access your topic.
+To use the instance and resource principal-based OCI client, this application must be running on an OCI instance (or container instance) and your tenancy must be configured with a policy to allow the instance to access your topic.
 See here for guidance: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm

 ## Docker